libdns/template/README.md

 Dinahosting does not provide API keys, so you will need to use the username and password of your account.

 ## Testing
-You can easily test thelibrary against your account.
+You can easily test the library against your account.
 Just add your details to the test file `provider_test.go`:

 ```go
 // To be able to run the tests succesfully please replace this constants with you actual account details.